Mambo Graphics: Development

-In 1994, the first Mambo 'Loud Shirt' was released.
-The design was influenced by the famous Hawaiian 'Aloha' shirt.
-It was called 'Blue Hawaii' by Martin Plaza (a bandmate of Reg Mombassa).
-This shirt became one of Mambo's best-sellers and started the Mambo 'Loud Shirt' style.

-Mambo opened its first store in 1995.
-Located in the Sydney suburb of Paddington, it was called the 'Mambo Friendship Store'.
-Stores opened in other Australian cities and in the UK, Europe, Asia and New Zealand.
-By 2001, Mambo had opened 25 independent retail stores.
+In 1994, Mambo released its first "Loud Shirt", a design influenced by the traditional Hawaiian Aloha shirt.
+The shirt was named "Blue Hawaii" by Martin Plaza, a bandmate of Reg Mombassa, and quickly became one of the company's best-selling products, establishing the signature Mambo "Loud Shirt" aesthetic.
+The following year, Mambo unveiled its first retail outlet, the "Mambo Friendship Store", in Paddington, Sydney.
+The company subsequently expanded its retail presence, opening more stores across Australia and internationally in the UK, Europe, Asia, and New Zealand.
+By 2001, Mambo had established 25 independent retail stores worldwide.

 In 2000 Mambo received an invitation from the Australian Wool Board to design the athlete's uniform for the opening ceremony of the 2000 Summer Olympics in Sydney.
 After the Summer Olympic Games, Jennings was approached by Gazal Corporation to buy the brand.
 Jennings sold the company in March of that year and took over the role of creative director.
 Jennings left the company in 2002 and later went on to create the surf and moto-inspired brand Deus Ex Machina.

 In 2006, Principle (an Australian research company) named Mambo "Australia's sixth-most-authentic brand" alongside Bonds, Speedo, R. M. Williams and Billabong.

 In 2008 Mambo was sold to The Nervous Investor Group, an Australian-based consortium headed by Angus Kingsmill and based in the Sydney beachside suburb of Manly.

 In 2015 Mambo was sold to US clothing group Saban Brands.

 In 2012, Mambo entered into partnerships with key players in the US and Brazil with plans to introduce the brand on a large scale in each country.

 In July 2019, Mambo was acquired by 60-year-old family-run brand Caprice Australia, bringing ownership of the Mambo brand to Australia.